Enjoy A Delicious Lunar New Year’s Dinner At These Stunning Locations

 However, if you’re still not convinced, maybe one of these CNY promotions we’ve listed will catch your eye.

-Here are nine that will fit the bill and fill everyone’s stomachs.
+Here are a few places that will fit the bill and fill everyone’s stomachs.

 Instead of the usual set menus, how about trying a buffet?